New World

 How did Amerigo Vespucci realize the New World was not Asia?

 Used stars and astronomy to find that the world was bigger than originally thought.
-Found unique animals and flora.
-The people were not Indian or Asian.
+Found unique animals and plants.
+The size and shape of the land was different than Asia.

 500